A simple iterative algorithm for maxcut: Conclusion and outlook

 \section{Conclusion and outlook}

-An equivalent continuous fractional optimization problem and a simple iterative (SI) algorithm for the maxcut problem were proposed. `{\em Simple}' means SI utilizes the exact solutions of the inner subproblems.
+An equivalent continuous fractional optimization problem and a simple iterative (SI) algorithm going from one cut to another in a monotonic and rounding-free way for the maxcut problem were proposed. `{\em Simple}' means SI utilizes the exact solutions of the inner subproblems.
 Numerical experiments on G-set demonstrated that the continuous SI algorithm can produce more qualified solutions than all other existing continuous algorithms.
 The underlying guiding thought is to build a firm bridge between discrete data world and continuous math field and then use it to design more efficient algorithms.
 Introducing more advanced combinatorial heuristics into SI and further improving the quality of solutions are on the way.
 Our attempts on the maxcut problem may provide a valuable reference for other combinatorial problems and fractional programming problems.